sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 Code Insights pings allow us to quantitatively measure the usage and success of Code Insights.
 This page is a source of truth for detailed explanations, statuses, and implementations of our pings.

 We keep this docs page up to date because pings are a vital component of our product knowledge and prioritization process, and a broken or incorrect ping impacts 3-5 months of data (because that's how long a fix takes to propagate).

+## Terminology

+- **FE event** - log events that we send by calling standard telemetry service on the frontend.
+These pings live only in logs, and we do not store them in the database.
+- **BE ping** - pings that our BE sends to ping store by checking/selecting data from database tables.
+Our backend sends these pings when something has been updated in the database tables that the ping depends on.

 ## Metrics

 ### Additions count, edits count, and removals count

+**Type:** FE event

 **Intended purpose:** To track how many times customers have created, edited, and removed insights, by week.

 **Functional implementation:** We track insight creating/editing/deleting events in the creation UI form and insight context menu component with standard telemetry service calls.
-And also query information about newly created insights from database to count and aggregate it properly.

 **Other considerations:** N/A

 - Aggregation: By week
 - Event Code: [InsightAddition](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%27InsightAddition%27&patternType=literal), [InsightEdit](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%27InsightEdit%27&patternType=literal), [InsightRemoval](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%27InsightRemoval%27&patternType=literal)